00Martin/ArchInstallNvidia/README.md

 HOW TO USE :
---> You only need to download the first script, the others will be downloaded automatically in the home folder --> When the system reboots, run the next script.
+--> You only need to download install1.sh, the others will be downloaded automatically in the home folder --> When the system reboots, run the next script.
+You only need to run installX.sh, the other scripts with specific names are ran automatically
 --> That's all, if manual work is required, it'll be documented during the process.